 Dr. Gil Waldkoenig, Professor of Church and Society at the Lutheran Theological Seminary at Gettysburg led this theological reflection on water for LAMPa on May 27, 2015.
 Hear the recording in two parts:

 - Water – Part 1, 17 min.
 2 Kings 5 – Story of Naaman being cleansed in the water.
 Water concerns globally and in Pa.
 Human arrogance and the limits to water use.

 - Water – Part 2, 13 min.
 Lutheran theological commitments regarding fresh water.

-STORMWATER – Starting in 2015, LAMPa is focused on storm water in Pa., the primary source of water contamination in our state.
+For over six years now LAMPa has been focused on storm water in Pa., the primary source of water contamination in our state.

 Pennsylvania boasts 83,161 miles of streams and more than 3,900 lakes, reservoirs, and ponds.
 Our abundant water resources support forests, fish and wildlife, and provide more than four billion gallons of ground and surface water per day for human use.
 Population growth and development have radically altered the natural systems that filter and manage rainfall and runoff into surface waters, with consequences ranging from poor water quality to flooding, severe erosion, and droughts.

 Stormwater runoff results when the amount of rain falling exceeds the land’s ability to absorb it.
 Without treatment, most of the stormwater that runs from the land into our waterways is unhealthy for people and bad for the environment.
 Runoff can carry chemicals, metals, bacteria, viruses, organic compounds, and other pollutants directly into creeks, lakes, rivers, and streams.
 Stormwater runoff can also cause severe erosion and flooding.

 LAMPa will encourage economic development in Pennsylvania that is sustainable for all of creation, including workers and those who depend upon them.